Welcome to today's edition of the Rush 24-7 podcast.

 So we'll talk about that later.

-Uh another person died overnight.
+Another person died overnight.

-That b uh that brings the fatalities to thirteen.
+That brings the fatalities to 13.

 And I think it's important here to understand what took place at Fort Hood.

-It was not a trag uh tragedy.
+It was not a tragedy.

-A tragedy would be if a hurricane sweeps in, uh, totals Fort Hood and kills and injures a lot of people in their wake.
+A tragedy would be if a hurricane sweeps in, totals Fort Hood and kills and injures a lot of people in their wake.

-This was this was not a tragedy.
+This was not a tragedy.

-Uh this man is Nidal Malik Hassan.
+This man is Nidal Malik Hassan.

-He is a US Army major.
+He is a U.S. Army major.

-Uh as we learn more about him, we discover uh, for example, that he handed out Korans yesterday morning before he left his apartment, uh that he uh was yelling, Alahu Akbar, God is great, as he gunned down his victims, uh that although he was born in Virginia, uh at his mosque in Silver Spring, Maryland, uh, when he was asked to list his nationality, he listed it as Palestinian.
+As we learn more about him, we discover, for example, that he handed out Qurans yesterday morning before he left his apartment, that he was yelling, Allahu Akbar, God is great, as he gunned down his victims.

 He's not a Palestinian in the legal sense.

-Uh something has gone badly wrong here.
+Something has gone badly wrong here.

-Uh uh in the way this man was fast-tracked uh through medical school at taxpayer expense, trained as a military psychiatrist, fast-tracked to major, uh he he I gather it takes something like nine to ten years usually to make major in the U.S. military.
+I gather it takes something like nine to ten years usually to make major in the U.S. military.

 He got there, I think, in something like six or seven.

-All the while people knew about uh his beliefs, his superior officer apparently had a conversation with him in which he expressed his admiration for uh domestic jihadists, that's to say, uh people who kill Americans,
+His superior officer apparently had a conversation with him in which he expressed his admiration for domestic jihadists.

-not just in theaters of war like Iraq and Afghanistan, but kill American civilians here in the United States, uh, expressed admiration uh on websites, uh supposedly uh for uh suicide bombers whom he considered noble and heroic, and equivalent to the man uh who in a military in a U.S. Army unit who throws himself on a grenade to save his comrades.
+That's to say, people who kill Americans, not just in theaters of war like Iraq and Afghanistan, but kill American civilians here in the United States, expressed admiration on websites, supposedly, for suicide bombers whom he considered noble and heroic and equivalent to the man who in a military, in a U.S. Army unit who throws himself on a grenade to save his comrades.

 By the way, that's not what a suicide bomber does.